deltavi/lab/README.md

 </p>

 ## Lab
-Various coding experiments and demos
+Various coding experiments and demos.

 ## License
 All demos found in this repo are licensed under the MIT License.